Here are the best events happening during August in the Buckeye State.

 2. Take a dive in some pudding! 😳

 Yes, you read that right.
-The St. Mary’s Summerfest is a free event happening August 12-15 and the plan is to have a “pudding dive” on the morning on Sunday, August 15.
-If you like to play in food, this may be the place for you!
+The St. Mary’s Summerfest is a free event happening August 11-14 and the plan is to have a “pudding dive” in the morning on Sunday, August 14.
+If you like to play with food, this may be the place for you!
 Call ahead for info – 419.300.4611 – but at a minimum, take some extra clothes!
 Lol.

 If this is your first time visiting the area, you’ll want to make sure that you leave extra time to visit the Neil Armstrong Museum in Wapakoneta, explore the American Bicycle Museum in New Bremen, or watch a sunset at Grand Lake St. Mary’s.